Skip to content

 When replacing a router: Perform a factory reset before donating or reselling your old unit, and verify the reset cleared your configuration data.
 Routers in service for more than five years should be evaluated for replacement, particularly if the manufacturer has ended firmware support.
 An unsupported router will never receive patches for future vulnerabilities—no amount of configuration hardening compensates for that.

-Home network security is one layer of a broader personal cybersecurity posture.
+Learning how to secure your home wifi network is one layer of a broader personal cybersecurity posture.
 For threat categories that reach beyond your router—including phishing attacks that bypass network controls entirely, social engineering tactics used to steal credentials, and how encryption protects your data in transit and at rest—our personal cybersecurity resource center covers each in detail.

 Smart Home Devices Deserve Their Own Security Strategy

 If you work from home and your employer's data touches your home network, the stakes extend beyond your household.
-Many organizations' cybersecurity policies now require remote workers to meet minimum home network security standards—and some cyber insurance policies are beginning to include home office network requirements in their coverage terms.
-Reviewing your organization's remote work security policy against the steps in this guide is a worthwhile exercise.
+Many organizations now require remote workers to meet minimum home network security standards—and cyber insurance policies are beginning to include home office requirements.

 Frequently Asked Questions